franckLdx/gulp-useTsConfig/README.md

 **WORK IN PPROGRESS**

 > Yet another typescript plugin.
-This one remove the boilerpart of using gulp-typeScript.
+This one remove the boilerplate of using gulp-typeScript.
 For example, you can generate sourceMap without using any extra gulp-sourcemaps plugin.
 You provide it with a valid tsconfig.json and that's it.